dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ### Finding the Right Fit
 <br>

-- Time series models are unique in Econometrics: we need to **visually** diagnose the proper specifications for our model
+- Time series models are unique in Econometrics: we will nearly always **visually** diagnose the proper specifications for our model
 	- This takes practice
 	- This takes repetition and iteration for any given model